lcdonaldson/lds-challenge/README.md

 *** Important ***

 On lds.html if you uncomment 76-78 and then comment out 80-87 you will see the react version on firefox.
 I didn’t have chrome or safari up for a lot of the development so by the time I discovered it wasn’t running on those browsers it was too late to try and fix.
-I assume its something small but maybe next time.

 I took most of the code from a page inspection and then copied some of the external css files.
 I noticed most of the code was available if I opened the website on different browsers.
 Having said that I actually coded the tools menu myself.
 I found some minor issues later on that could have been polished with more time but its functional and it looks ok.
 I made a decision to do a different behavior on hover of the icons. just wanted to try something different.